 Forksville - Hillsgrove is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Forksville - Hillsgrove are slightly less educated than the national average of 21.84% for the average city or town: 16.29% of adults in Forksville - Hillsgrove have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Forksville - Hillsgrove rank slightly lower than the national average.
+16.29% of adults 25 and older in Forksville - Hillsgrove have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Forksville - Hillsgrove in 2022 was $36,649, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $146,596 for a family of four.
 However, Forksville - Hillsgrove contains both very wealthy and poor people as well.